+Dog 0 Dog 40 Futuration of Namination Paris d Dec.
+6 - Dec.
+10 (E-87 to E-83) Extension of Nomination Period Extension period for anyone other than the incumbent to file a Declaration of Candidacy and Nomination Petition if the incumbent did not file by December 5.
+This provision does not apply if there is no incumbent eligible to be elected. §8022, 8024, 8204 For Legislative & Judicial offices, if the incumbent of the office files a Declaration of Intention, but for any reason fails to qualify for nomination for the office by December 5, 2003, an additional five days shall be allowed for the filing of nomination papers for the office.
+Any person, other than the incumbent if otherwise qualified, may file nomination papers for the office during the extended period, notwithstanding that he or she has not filed by November 5 a written and signed Declaration of Intention to become a candidate for the office.
+NOTE: This extension does NOT apply 1) when the incumbent for state or judicial office does not file a Declaration of Intention for that same office (there is an earlier filing extension period from Nov.
+6 to Nov.
+10); 2) when there is no incumbent eligible to be re-elected; 3) to Congressional offices; 4) to county central committee and county councils U.S. Senate, U.S. Representative and county central committees do not have an extension for filing because the code does not specifically allow it as it does for all other offices.
 Dec.
-8 - Dec.
-12 (E-87 to E-83) Extension of Nomination Period Extension period for anyone other than the incumbent to file a Declaration of Candidacy and Nomination Petition if the incumbent did not file by December 7.
-This provision does not apply if there is no incumbent eligible to be elected. §8022, 8024, 8204 For State, Legislative &amp; Judicial offices, if the incumbent of the office files a Declaration of Intention, but for any reason fails to qualify for nomination for the office by December 7, 2001, an additional five days shall be allowed for the filing of nomination papers for the office.
-Any person, other than the incumbent if otherwise qualified, may file nomination papers for the office during the extended period, notwithstanding that he or she has not filed by November 7 a written and signed Declaration of Intention to become a candidate for the office.
-NOTE: This extension does NOT apply 1) when the incumbent for state, legislative or judicial office does not file a Declaration of Intention for that same office (there is an earlier filing extension period from Nov.
-8 to Nov.
-12); 2) when there is no incumbent eligible to be re-elected; 3) to Congressional offices; 4) to county central committee and county councils U.S. Senate, U.S. Representative and county central committees do not have an extension for filing because the code does not specifically allow it as it does for all other offices.
-Dec.
-13, 11 a.m.
-(E-82) Randomized Alphabet Drawing Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the primary election ballot.
+11, 11 a.m.
+Randomized Alphabet Drawing (E-82) Secretary of State and the county Elections Department shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the primary election ballot.
 On this same day, the County Clerk shall conduct a randomized alphabet drawing for the office of State Senate and Assembly. §13112 Dec.
-17 (E-78) Write-In Campaign Against Incumbent Judge Running Unopposed Last day to file a petition indicating that a write-in campaign will be conducted against an unopposed superior court judicial candidate who has filed Nomination papers.
+15 (E-78) Write-In Campaign Against Incumbent Judge Running Unopposed Last day to file a petition indicating that a write-in campaign will be conducted against an unopposed superior court judicial candidate who has filed Nomination papers.
 The petition must be signed by 100 registered voters qualified to vote on the office.
-Write-in candidates must file between January 7 and February 19. §8203, 8600-8604
+Write-in candidates must file between January 5 and February 17. §8203, 8600-8604 Dec.
+20 - 27 Hanukkah (E-73 to 66) The Festival of Lights is celebrated for eight nights. ·